 The Water Quality Assessment Study – How Data Informs Decisions

 Protecting water quality is WTD’s top mission and controlling combined sewer overflows, or CSOs, is part of that.

 CSOs are stormwater mixed with small amounts of sewage that still happen in older parts of Seattle during heavy rains.

 Every five years, King County updates its plans for reducing the frequency of these overflows.
 These plans explain the solutions and schedules for future projects to control the overflows.
 King County just completed a Water Quality Assessment and Monitoring Study to inform the 2018 CSO Long-Term Control Plan Update.

-The study, which will be posted later in November, focuses on the water bodies where King County has CSOs that overflow more than an average of once a year.
+The study focuses on the water bodies where King County has CSOs that overflow more than an average of once a year.

 Here’s What We Did

 The Water Quality Assessment gathered decades of monitoring data to understand long term trends.
 King County scientists collected and analyzed hundreds of new water samples in order to understand current conditions.
 They researched how planned programs will affect water quality in the future.

 Here’s What We Learned – Improving Water Quality Trends

 The water quality investments the region made over the last 40 years have paid off.
 Even though more people live here, the water has: